ocup0311/NOTE/@Diary/English.md

 </summary>

-> And so, we'll just step now into where we're really getting into <mark>[the nitty-gritty]</mark>.
+> And so, we'll just step now into where we're really getting into [[the nitty-gritty]].
 This is compile.
 Now, it's going to actually compile my code.

 </details>